 - Bone marrow transplants.
 This includes for members diagnosed with breast cancer that has progressed to metastatic disease.
-Members must meet the criteria established by the Massachusetts DPH. - Solid human organ transplants provided to members. - Hematopoietic stem cell transplants provided to members.
+Members must meet the criteria established by the Massachusetts Department of Public Health (DPH). - Solid human organ transplants provided to members. - Hematopoietic stem cell transplants provided to members.